 And in some cases, a builder just completely abandons the project.
 The builder stops the works and does not return to the residential building, thus leaving homeowners in an undesirable position, baffled about what to do next.

 Abandonment occurs when a builder is no longer able to perform or complete the work stated in their construction contract.
 Without a valid, legal excuse, this can make a contractor responsible for reimbursing the owner for any costs incurred as a result of the situation.

 Suspicious project breakdowns, excessive use of materials, and disagreements to cost, nature and extent of works are some other causes of building disputes that our construction solicitors regularly encounter.

 A variation (sometimes also called as variation instruction, variation order or change order) is a modification to the scope of works in a construction contract.
 It can be in the form of an addition, substitution or omission from the original scope of works.

 Disagreements about these variations are common causes of building disputes in Sydney.
 Should there be changes to the construction plan, ideally the builder should keep the owner informed and will negotiate any contractual adjustments that need to be made- be it an extension of time and what not.

 All variations to a home building work contract must be in writing.
 But this is not always the case, thus our construction lawyer handles these legal cases and tries to find them the best and most cost-efficient solution.

 We only work on Sydney construction law matters so you can be confident you are getting the right advice.
-We work on building dispute cases day in and day out, and we have most probably handled a case with similar circumstances to yours.
+We work on building and construction dispute cases day in and day out, and we have most probably handled a case with similar circumstances to yours.
 We will use our experience and expertise to guide you through the process.